 The PADI Rescue Diver course

 “Challenging” and “rewarding” best describe the PADI Rescue Diver course.
 Building upon what you’ve already learned, this course expands on what you already know about how to prevent problems and how to manage them if they occur.
 This was indeed a very challenging course when I completed my PADI Rescue diver course but also lots of fun with having to 'rescue' divers falling left and right off the boat, during the course.
+This is also the last step before you can 'Go Pro'.

 Are you interested in a PADI Divemaster internship after your rescue course?
 Check out your options at PADI 5* IDDR Center 'Thresher Cove Resort' on Malapascua in the Philippines.